-From your freshman year, the Division of Student Success will be an active partner in your academic success with advising, tutoring, supplemental instruction, and more.
+From your first year, the Division of Student Success will be an active partner in your academic success with advising, tutoring, supplemental instruction, academic coaching, and more.
 As you progress through your degree program, you will be able to return to Division of Student Success for help with difficult subjects, for advice on tackling new obstacles, and for guidance on careers that align with your academic goals.

-While many freshman students come in with a major identified, all first-time freshmen will begin their academic journey at UT Arlington in the Division of Student Success.
+While many first year students come in with a major identified, all first-time, first year students will begin their academic journey at UT Arlington in the Division of Student Success.
 There, they will receive supportive and proactive advising as well as access to the academic support resources they will need as they transition into the college experience.
 These resources and services will remain available to all students even after they move into their academic major department for advising.

 We also understand that, given life's complexities, twists, and turns, not all students will fit into the molds that the traditional disciplinary majors offer.
 Our Bachelor of Science in University Studies degree provides an option with a flexible approach that will open doors and help you achieve your career goals.